linrongbin16/lsp-progress.nvim/doc/notes.md

 ## Data Structure

-A Neovim buffer can have multiple active lsp clients.
+A buffer can have multiple active lsp clients.
 Each client can have multiple messages.
 Every message is a data series over time, from beginning to end.

 There're two hash maps based on this situation: